Analysis | For the second year in a row, Biden gambles on the pandemic moving to the background

 This is the other aspect to the White House’s position that is worth highlighting.
 It’s not entirely about a change in policy but in messaging.

 Officials who spoke with Cancryn “described plans for a more subtle shift over the next several weeks toward touting Biden’s achievements in rolling out vaccines and treatments and emphasizing the everyday things that people can do again if they’re vaccinated.”
-In other words, not only responding to where people are but persuading Democrats to relax their concerns.
+In other words, not only responding to where people are, but persuading Democrats to relax their concerns.

 There are two immediate challenges to that approach, of course.
 The first is that Americans — however eager we are to put all of this behind us — have heard “the end is approaching” repeatedly for nearly two years.
 Convincing the Democratic base that, this time, it’s for real is not an easy task, particularly after the expectations that Biden himself set last year.